Ylkylkylk/VulnSEER/README.md

 VulnSEER is a reproducibility artifact for LLM-guided exploitability analysis of vulnerable Java dependencies.
 Given a client project and a reachable vulnerable sink, VulnSEER builds code context from Joern CPGs, performs layer-wise exploit-goal inference, resolves an entry-level payload with an LLM, and validates the generated payload with a Java replay engine.

-The artifact follows the workflow used in the paper:

-1. Generate code-property graphs (CPGs) for Java client projects.
-2. Extract reachable entry-to-sink call chains.
-3. Train or load the context selector.
-4. Run the main payload-generation pipeline.
-5. Validate the generated payloads.

 ## Repository Structure

 ```text